 - Illinois: “Discovering Cahokia’s Religion APP” Dr. Susan Alt

 - Mexico: “Anthropology Field Program in Oaxaca”

-- Opportunities at Mathers Museum - Students interested in pursuing museum related careers or who would like experience working with museum administration, organization, design, acquisition, exhibits and educations programs can receive credit (A408) for practicum done in the Mathers Museum.
+- Mathers Museum of World Cultures - Students interested in pursuing museum-related careers or who would like experience working with museum administration, organization, design, acquisition, exhibits and educations programs can receive credit (A408) for practicum done in the Mathers Museum.
 Please contact Judith Kirk.

 - Independent Studies - Students can design an independent research project in conjunction with a faculty member and receive credit for Individual Readings in Anthropology (A495).
 The research project must be developed with a faculty member with an agreed upon course of progress.

 Includes volunteer positions with the following places and projects:

 - Recording Artifacts from Chau Hiix, Belize

 - Glenn A. Black Laboratory of Archaeology (GBL)